 This BC Day, the Baha’i community of New West held their first ever storytelling event on the lawn in front of the Maquabeak totem pole at Queen’s Park.
-The get together started at about 10 AM on what turned out to be a brilliant summer day, and shared stories from Baha’i history and from their own personal spiritual experiences.
+The get-together started at about 10 AM on what turned out to be a brilliant summer day, and those present shared stories from Baha’i history and from their own personal spiritual experiences.

 The event was inspired by the upcoming 200th anniversary of the birth of the Bab, one of the Twin Manifestations of God in the Baha’i Faith.
 With this historic event on the horizon, the community has been calling to mind the many moving episodes which took place during the life of the Bab.
 These stories highlight the heroism, courage, self-sacrifice and commitment of the early believers, who faced immense trials and persecution while spreading a message of peace and unity.